-Protecting historic, architectural, and archaeological sites as part of the public planning process is one of the Division's primary responsibilities.
-Those duties are encompassed in the "review and compliance" process, which is carried out under provisions of Section 106 of the National Historic Preservation Act and the Illinois State Agency Historic Resource Preservation Act.
-These laws require state and federal agencies to consider the effects of their actions on historic properties listed in or eligible for the National Register of Historic Places.
+Protecting historic, architectural, and archaeological sites as part of the public planning process is one of the primary responsibilities if the Illinois State Historic Preservation Office (SHPO).
+Those duties are encompassed in the cultural-resource review process carried out under the provisions of the National Historic Preservation Act of 1966, as amended, and

-A common misconception about these programs is that the Division's review can "stop" a project.
+A common misconception about these programs is that the IL SHPO's review can "stop" a project.
 In fact, both the state and federal laws authorize the funding agency to make the final decision about preservation.
-The Division's role is to assure that any adverse effects on cultural resources are recognized and that the feasibility of mitigation is considered before a project begins.
-This process also assures that the funding agency's activity and its impact on cultural resources is subject to public discussion.
+The IL SHPO's role is to assure that any adverse effects on cultural resources are recognized and accommodated through mitigation before a project begins.
+This process also assures that the funding agency's activity and its impact on cultural resources are subject to public discussion.